All Aluminum, Bolted Frame

 • Cradle sheave mounts toggle to eliminate excessive wear.

-• Protection.
-Storing your boat on a lift as opposed to keeping it in the water or on a trailer offers many other advantages.
+• Ensure Protection: Storing your boat on a lift instead of in the water or on a trailer offers multiple benefits, including shielding your boat from damaging waves, algae build-up, and paint deterioration.

-• Save time & save money.
-Trailed boats are subject to travel time to and from ramps, ramp wait times, ramp fees, backing trailer issues, trailer maintenance (tires, lights, bearings, rust, license plate fees), towing accidents, owning the proper size vehicle, etc.
+• Save Time and Money: Avoid the hassles of trailering, such as travel time to and from ramps, waiting at ramps, ramp fees, trailer maintenance costs (tires, lights, bearings, rust, license plate fees), towing accidents, and the need for a properly sized vehicle.